-Those who own british shorthair kittens would have observed that their little critters sit beside them at get fully engrossed in the television program and at times react aggressively.
+Those who own kittens would have observed that their little critters sit beside them at get fully engrossed in the television program and at times react aggressively.
 And it’s not the wildlife show that they are watching.
 It is, in fact, your favorite movie that you have been watching on your fav movie channel.

 What exactly they are up to?

 Are they able to understand the story sequence?

 Or it is the colors and the movements that are attracting them?

 Are they considering the show as the real-life happening?

 Or they know that it is an act or a play?

 You wonder how they would behave if they believe the movie to be real.
 Would they harm themselves?
 And do you need to take any precautions while they watch the movies with you?

 Well, before knowing about the precaution that you need to take we will try to understand why these lovely kittens want to watch a TV show or a movie in the first place.